forefireAPI/forefire/paper/paper.md

 ### Two-way coupling with the MesoNH atmospheric model
 The same scripts can be executed in coupled mode with the Open-Source atmospheric model [MesoNH](https://mesonh.cnrs.fr/) [@lac2018] with fire propagating using surface fields (wind) from MesoNH and forcing heat and other flux fields into the atmosphere.
-An idealized coupled simulation can be run on a laptop at field scale [@filippi2013], but also on a supercomputer to forecast fire-induced winds of large wildfires [@filippi2018], fire-induced convection [@couto2024;@campos2023], or even to estimate wildfire spotting [@alonsopinar2025].
+An idealized coupled simulation can be run on a laptop at field scale [@filippi2013], but also on a supercomputer to forecast fire-induced winds of large wildfires [@filippi2018], fire-induced convection [@couto2024; @campos2023], or even to estimate wildfire spotting [@alonsopinar2025].

 Coupled simulations generate gigabytes of 3D data that can be converted to VTK/VTU files using Python helper scripts to visualize in the open-source tool ParaView, as shown in \autoref{fig:coupled}.

-![Coupled simulation of the Pedrogao Grande wildfire [@couto2024] (Paraview rendering).
+![Coupled simulation of the Pedrogao Grande wildfire [@couto2024] (ParaView rendering).
 On the ground, the burned area is in orange, while among atmospheric variables, downbursts are highlighted in red and pyro-cumulonimbus clouds in blue.\label{fig:coupled}](coupled.jpg)

 # Acknowledgements
 This work has been supported by the Centre National de la Recherche Scientifique and French National Research Agency under grants **ANR-09-COSI-006-01 (IDEA)** and **ANR-16-CE04-0006 (FIRECASTER)**.
 The authors thank all contributors and collaborators who have assisted in the development and testing of the ForeFire software.